 First, you need to identify the original file owner or group before making ownership changes using the chown command.

-To verify the group or ownership of Linux files and directories in the current location, execute the following command:
+To check the current group or user ownership of Linux files and directories in the current directory(location), execute the following ls command:

-An example output of the ls command looks like this:
+An example output of this command looks like this:

 chown NewUser FILE

-The following command transfers the ownership of a file sample from root to the user test:
+The following command transfers the ownership of a file sample.txt from

-Use the same syntax to change the ownership for both files and folders.
+You can use the same syntax to change the ownership for both files and directories.